tylertomaseski/TyFolio/docs/portfolio.md

 Gamedev encompasses my career and most of my hobbies.
 Be it Society of Play, GameJams, or side-projects, I find myself doing GameDev a lot on my free-time.
 As for games I play I'm a huge fan of Dark Fantasy, quirky PS1 era games, hidden-role games, and anything exploration forward.

 Outside of gamedev?
-I love building keyboards, perusing art books, and volunteering at a local cat shelter.
+I love building keyboards, perusing art books, volunteering for local causes, and volunteering at a local cat shelter.

 ## About Me Professionally

 I'm first and foremost a problem solver and conflict resolver.
 I'm capable of slotting in as an engineer or putting together teams and bids for projects.
 Leadership is something I value and something I hone.
 I've most recently been credited as ***Unity Consultant*** and ***Technical Producer***.
 I work under the Dream Toaster Games LLC as a freelancer.

 **Need a Unity Consultant?** *I'm your guy.*

+**Need a Producer with insight into how the sausage is made?** *I'm your guy.*

 **Need someone to lead a project?** *I'm your guy.*